dmx-systems/dmx-documentation/docs/user.rst

 The Topicmap Selector
 ----------------------

-The *Topicmap Selector* is also part of the upper toolbar and enables you to switch between all views of a *Workspace*.
+The *Topicmap Selector* is also part of the upper toolbar and enables you to switch between all views in a *Workspace*.
 A "Topicmap" is a specific view of selected contents from your knowledge base.
-At the moment a topicmap is either of type *Topicmap* or of type *Geomap*.
-Topicmaps can be shared and updates to a map are automaticaly mirrored by DMX to otehr connected users.
-A new topicmap is always empty and in DMX topicmaps are also contents.
+Topicmaps can be shared and your edits to a map are instantly mirrored by DMX for connected users.
+A new topicmap is always empty.
+For the moment, a topicmap is either of type *Topicmap* or of type *Geomap*.

 A view of type *Topicmap* is like a canvas as it allows you to freely place items.
-The size of a topicmap can be spanned in all directions and its layout (or geometry) is persisted over sessions of work.
+The size of a topicmap can be well beyond the size of your screen and - as topicmaps are also contents - its layout is persisted over sessions of work.

 ..
 Therefore, topicmaps have two powers: the power to represent your work on a task or topic over a time and the power of an aggregated view of different concepts from your work.

-To start working in a new topicmap use the :ref:`user-search-create-dialog` dialog.
+To start working in a new topicmap use :ref:`the search/create dialog <user-search-create-dialog>` dialog.
 To rename topicmaps you can use the "i" command next to the Topicmap Selector and then use the "Edit" command.
-You can find out more about working with "Topicmaps" in the section :ref:`user-organizing-the-working-context`.
+You can find out more about working with "Topicmaps" in the section on :ref:`organizing the working context<user-organizing-the-working-context>`.

 .. image:: _static/topic-map-selector.png